lumerix7/utilities-box-mcp-server/README.md

    Usage:

    ```
-   Get current time with the specified format(optional) and timezone name(optional), defaults to local timezone and ISO format.
+   Get current time with the specified timezone name(optional) and format(optional), defaults to local timezone and %Y-%m-%d %H:%M:%S.
    Returns the current time in the specified format with timezone name and offset if available.

    Args:
-       timezone_name (str): The timezone name to use, optional.
+       timezone_name (str): The timezone name to use (e.g., 'Asia/Shanghai', 'America/San_Francisco'), optional.
 Defaults to local timezone.
        time_format (str):   The format of the current time, optional.
-Defaults to ISO format, i.e. %Y-%m-%dT%H:%M:%S%z.
+Defaults to %Y-%m-%d %H:%M:%S.

    Returns:
        Current time(GetCurrentTimeResult): The current time in the specified format with timezone name and offset if available.